 6) Now it’s time to keep your emails out of the spam folder by setting up an SPF record and DMARC.
 An SPF record is used to prevent spammers from sending unauthorized emails from your domain.
 When you send an email to someone, the receiving mail server checks for an SPF record to verify that it’s really you sending the email.

-Sending cold emails (or any email for that matter) without an SPF record is like walking up to a Customs Officer when travelling abroad and not having a passport and being turned away or detained (ie – ‘sent to spam folder’).Sending #coldemail without an SPF record is like trying to get past customs without a passport.
+Sending cold emails (or any email for that matter) without an SPF record is like walking up to a Customs Officer when traveling abroad and not having a passport and being turned away or detained (ie – ‘sent to spam folder’).Sending #coldemail without an SPF record is like trying to get past customs without a passport.
 Click To Tweet

 The GSuite MX records we just set up require a Google specific SPF record and detailed instructions can be found here.
 If your email is hosted somewhere other than Google you may want to refer to the help section of your Email Provider or Domain Host for specific instructions.